 In a matter of seconds, you’ve gone from a thought to Google to answer.

-So, if you’re doing.
+So, if you’re doing it.
 And I’m doing it.
 It stands to reason that your ideal clients are doing it too.

 This is where the importance of creating relevant content comes into the equation.

-If you get your content onto the first page of Google, you stand a chance of drawing those people over to your site.
+If you get your content onto the first page of Google, you stand a chance of drawing potential customers over to your site.

 It gives them the chance to get to know you, to like you and to start building trust.

 You do this by providing valuable information in whatever format works for you (and them).
 Blog posts and articles are an ideal starting point, but you can use many formats.
 You could even convert an existing blog or article into a video, a PDF, a printable or infographic.

 Now, if you haven’t created content that answers people’s questions, you won’t show up in the search results.
 Instead, all those searchers end up at your competitors’ websites.

 This might sound like it’s not worth worrying about.
 But if you knew hundreds or thousands of people search for your services every day, you might change your mind.

 What I’m talking about here, in case you haven’t guessed, is content marketing.